How to Find the Work-Life Balance You've Been Missing

 More Isn't Always More

 Confession Alert!
 I never wanted to go back to work after I had my oldest child.
 Unfortunately, it was financially impossible for me to stay home, or even work part-time.
-So, I figured if I had to work, I better find fulfillment from my career and that meant climbing the ladder straight to head bitch in charge.
+So, I figured if I had to work, I better find fulfillment from my career and that meant climbing the ladder straight to HBIC.
 In this quest, I became blind to the obvious imbalance by the desire to be more and achieve more.
-You best believe I got to where I had aspired, but I ignored the signs, hell even the sirens, that more was actually way less.
+You best believe I got to where I had aspired, but I ignored the signs, the sirens, that more was actually way less.
 Making more money, meant working more hours, which meant more stress.
 All those "mores" meant less, WAY LESS.
 Less time with my children and husband, less time staying in touch with friends, less time seeing my extended family, less quality time to spend even a second on myself.

 Initially, I could fake my way through by masking the unmanageability and imbalance.
 However, as I dug myself deeper and deeper at work, spread myself thinner and thinner at home, it became apparent that there was no possibility for balance.
 Anywhere.

 It was in 2015 that I began to feel the dreaded "burn-out" that is so prevalent in the social services.
 I was nine years deep in my career and was facing a professional plateau.
 My solution was to start graduate school full-time.
 Shortly after, I became pregnant with our third child and was working 50+ hours per week (with a four and two year old at home).
 I finished that degree in just 15 months, and graduated magna cum laude when my youngest was four months old.